Programming Z3

 Proof: $M(F_j) = \bot, j$ min: $ M(F'_i) = M(F_{i+1}) \vee i = j + 1, \forall i$

-MaxSAT with MCS (Bjørner and Narodytska2015)
+MaxSAT with MCS (N. Bjørner and Narodytska2015)

 A: $F, \underbrace{F_1, F_2, F_3, F_4 }_{\mbox{correction set}}, F_5$